rainwoodman/mpiimport/README.md

 All ranks then either compile and eval the script, or save the .so file to `/tmp` and load the extension dynamically.

+Some similarly motivated work are done by Asher Langton at https://github.com/langton/MPI_Import; we note that Langton optimizes the queries to the directory structures only; we optimizes the file operations as well.

+A completely different approach has been attempted by Matthew Turk (NCSA).
+Turk builds all extension modules into the python interpreter, as builtin modules.
+The script files are combined into zip files.
+Turk's approach requires significant amount of work to inspect individual packages that are being used by the scripts; with the most amount of reduction in filesystem syscalls.

 ## Background and motivation
 Python does a lot of file operations upon startup.
 This is not an issue for small scale applications -- but on